yegor256/blog/_drafts/recruiters.md

 a Java developer and schedule an interview.
 Most probably you, as a recruiter, are not paid for each interview you arrange.
 You are paid for "a placement" you make---when the developer is actually hired.
-We will be hired only when they is a good match.
+We will be hired only when there is a good match.
 So, your first task is to find those who potentially are a good match.
 You have to research the market and create a _map of talents_.